-The most common theory of acids and bases are the "Lewis theory" and "Lowry-Bronstead Concept"
+The most common theories of acids and bases are the "Lewis theory" and "Lowry-Bronstead Concept".

-An acid is a proton donor and a base is a proton acceptor according to Lowry-Bronstead theory.
+An acid is a proton donor and a base is a proton acceptor.
 Weak acids in solution exists as an equilibrium mixture of the undissociated acid and the ions formed by dissociation.

 However the theory cannot explain features of certain reactions